-- The Parent/Guardian along with the school's review team meet to determine exceptionality and placement as defined by the Ministry of Education - If the student warrants a formal identification, their strengths and needs are determined from assessment data presented at the meeting - IPRC documentation includes basic information on the student, current school, strengths and need statements, current assessment data and dates, and the student's placement (i.e., grade seven and/or special education class) - The regular class placement is always considered to be the first option - Direction from parents in terms of the student's placement is always considered and respected by the IPRC committee
+- The Parent/Guardian along with the school's review team meet to determine exceptionality and placement as defined by the Ministry of Education. - If the student warrants a formal indentification, their strengths and needs are determined from assessment data presented at the meeting. - IPRC documentation includes basic documentation on the student, current school, strengths and needs assessment data and dates, and the student's placement (i.e., grade seven and/or special education class) - The regular class is always considered the first option

+• Direction fromparents in terms of the student's placement is always considered and respected by the IPRC committee

-Following the IPRC
+Following the IPRC Meeting

-- Strengths and needs statements from the IPRC Statement of Decision are used to create an Individual Education Plan - The student receives accommodations and/or modifications to the curriculum so that the opportunities for success are provided - Ongoing assessment of the student is determined by the criteria set out in the Individual Education Plan - The Parent/Guardian along with the school's review team meet at an annual IPRC meeting to consider updated assessment data, current and future placement options and to review IEP goals - Parents may waive their right to attend the IPRC Review, however, attendance is encouraged - IPRC reviews will not be waived when student is in grade 7 or 8
+- Strengths and needs statements from the IPRC Statement of Decision are used to createa an Individual Education Plan (IEP) - Student receive accommodations and/or modifications to the curriculum so that opportunities for success are provided - On-going assessment of the students is determined by the criteria set outy in the Individual Education Plan - Changes are made to the stduent's IEP as their goals are achieved and new goals are created - The Parent/Guardian along with the school's review team meet at an annual IPRC meeting to consider updated assessment data, current and future placement options and to review IEP goals - Parents may waive their right to attend the IPRC review; however, attendance is encouraged - IPRC reviews will not be waived when the student is in grade 7 or 8